 In today’s modern fire environment we can’t afford to utilize the same old fashioned tactics of yesterday, we must be on top of our game.
 This plague of “been there done that” firemen has set the American fire service on a fast track to defeat.
 I don’t believe this pandemic is a departmental issue, I believe it’s a nation wide crisis.

 I am currently assigned to a high call volume truck company in a moderate sized department.
 We face the battle of “being too busy” daily.
-But the crazy thing is we still find time to sharpen our skills.
+But the crazy thing is we still find time to sharpen our skills with basic level firefighter training.
 Crazy right?
 Not at all, we are a customer service oriented organization.
 We owe it to the communities we serve to not only be proficient, but to be super stars in their time of need.
 The battle to train is a continuous fight, it doesn’t stop nor do I think it ever will.

 The list goes on and on with possibilities that we can utilize to provide training for ourselves and our peers.
 The simple fact of the matter is, we are going to fires this day in age that are far too advanced for “bread and butter” tactics.
 OUR enemy is explosively more lethal now than ever.
 We are obligated to combat this with highly trained and disciplined firefighters.
 Complacency is a KILLER we witness far too often.